PlaySide Studios teams with MGM to make Legally Blonde mobile game

 Based on the Reese Witherspoon films Legally Blonde (2001) and Legally Blonde 2: Red, White & Blonde (2003), the game will be free-to-play on iOS and Android mobile devices.

-Melbourne-based PlaySide is particularly excited about the intellectual property because Witherspoon will reprise her role in Legally Blonde 3, as she will return to her role as Elle Woods in a film being co-written by Mindy Kaling and Dan Goor.
-TJ Munusamy, vice president of development at PlaySide, said in an interview with GamesBeat that the film remains popular across generations as it approaches its 20th anniversary.
+The Melbourne-based PlaySide is particularly excited about the intellectual property because Witherspoon will reprise her role in Legally Blonde 3, as she will return to her role as Elle Woods in a film being co-written by Mindy Kaling and Dan Goor.
+TJ Munusamy, the vice president of development at PlaySide, said in an interview with GamesBeat that the film remains popular across generations as it approaches its 20th anniversary.

 “We have a good relationship with MGM and we loved the franchise,” Munusamy said.
 “It’s about women’s empowerment.
 She’s smart, savvy, and has a sophisticated side.
 It’s one of those films that’s a classic.
 And mobile free-to-play has been our bread and butter.”

-And while the Legally Blonde 3 film will come out in 2022, PlaySide expects that it will launch its game, which combines match-3 and narrative elements, in 2021, Munusamy said.
+And while Legally Blonde will come out in 2022, PlaySide expects that it will launch its game, which combines match-3 and narrative elements, in 2021, Munusamy said.

 While PlaySide has published 52 titles and worked on numerous movie games, this is the first one that the company will develop internally based on a movie-based brand.